slazav/device2/Readme.md

 ```
 mydev   spp -prog "ssh comp2 device_c use_dev mydev"
 ```

 This approach allows you to mix local and remote devices on your computer and access them through the local server.
+Note that in this configuration you should have timeouts of the spp driver larger then timeouts of the device's driver.
+Currently default read/open timeouts are:
+10s/20s for spp, 3s/10s for gpib, 5s for serial, usbtmc, and net drivers.

 Now it should be obvious how to crash the server: connect a device to itself!
 ```